• Skip to primary navigation

 Drunken Noodles or Pad Kee Mao Ingredients

-• Rice Linguine Noodles ( the flat wide ones): I used “A Taste of Thai” gluten free Rice Linguine Noodles.
+• Rice Linguine Noodles ( the flat wide ones): I used "A Taste of Thai" gluten free Rice Linguine Noodles.
 You can also use Rice Pad Thai Noodles.
+Rice noodles are naturally gluten free.

 • For the Sauce: Light Soy Sauce, Dark Soy Sauce, Oyster Sauce, Fish Sauce, Mirin, Brown Sugar.

 • Red Pepper Flakes or Red Thai Chilies (finely chopped): You can also use Birds eye chilies.
 I used only red pepper flakes.
 Red Thai Chilies will make the dish extra spicy so use it accordingly.
+Skip the red pepper flakes if you are making this drunken chicken noodles for kids.

 instant pot drunken noodles with chicken in instant pot lifted with tong